Protonk/sr-characters/New/monk.md

 ####Role:

 Wreck face.
+Maybe not the most fun but potentially the most dominant combat character in many settings.

+Exceptional attribute boosts Magic, with the choice of Human (7) and Magic (C) allowing me to maximize both edge and magic.
+I can then stack on all the flat, undispellable adept powers.
+It leaves room for minimal skills and money but with a options for ranged and melee as well as lots of mobility.

+It's unbelievably tuned.
 This guy gets 17 dice to hit with the assault rifle.
 Only 13 to hit with the katana but if I spend an edge I get 19 to hit--I have 6 edge to spend.
-14 dodge is obscene and at 14 + 4D6 init I can spare 10 initiative to get 18 to dodge if need be.
+17 hits on the assault rifle means that against someone with ~ 10 dodge (pretty standard) I'll hit nearly 90% of the time with an average 2 net hits.

+I have 14 + 4D6 initiative.
+98% of the time, I'll get three moves in an combat turn.
+20% of the time, I'll get four.
+That means I can spend a turn with a complex full auto burst.
+I'll get 11 to hit.
+Burn an edge and that's 17 to hit, but the defender is at -9.
+For a target that *could* have a high dodge this could be a way to put them away (mean 5 net hits, which gives me an effective 15P -4AP attack).

+14 dodge means that against an attacker with 12 dice, I'll dodge 70% of the time, 90% of the time, net hits will be limited to 1, with high pain tolerance affording some margin for hits that land.
+Damage will be streaky, with dodge after dodge followed up by a serious hit (net hits of 0 => 0 damage bifurcates the outcome a bit).

 ####SINs: